-Thermal compound is a sticky paste placed directly onto the CPU or other IC for a more direct heat transfer between the chip and the heat sink.
+Thermal compound is a sticky paste placed directly onto the CPU or another IC for a more direct heat transfer between the chip and the heat sink.
 Thermal compound also prevents air gaps from forming between the CPU and heat sink.
 This compound is an inexpensive solution and can be found at any place selling computer parts.
 The picture shows an Arctic Silver thermal compound dispenser and an older CPU with thermal compound.

 Tip: Thermal compound can also be referred to as heat dope, heat sink jelly, heat sink paste, heat sink compound, thermal gunk, thermo paste, and silicon compound.